Benjamin Harrison V: Parents and siblings

-Harrison was born April 5, 1726, in Charles City County, Virginia; he was the oldest of ten children of Benjamin Harrison IV and Anne Carter; Anne was a daughter of Robert Carter I. The first Benjamin Harrison arrived in the colonies around 1630 and by 1633 began a family tradition of public service when he was recorded as clerk of the Virginia Governor's Council.
-Benjamin II and Benjamin III followed this example, serving as delegates in the Virginia House of Burgesses.
+Harrison was born April 5, 1726, in Charles City County, Virginia; he was the eldest son and 3rd oldest of ten children of Benjamin Harrison IV (1693–1745) and Anne Carter (1702–1743); Anne was a daughter of Robert Carter I. Benjamin Harrison I (1594–1648) arrived in the colonies around 1630 and by 1633 began a family tradition of public service when he was recorded as clerk of the Virginia Governor's Council.

+Benjamin Harrison II (1645–1712) and Benjamin Harrison III (1673–1710) followed this example, serving as delegates in the Virginia House of Burgesses.
 Benjamin IV and his wife Anne built the family's manor house at Berkeley Plantation; he served as a justice of the peace and represented Charles City County in the Virginia House of Burgesses.
-(Biographer Clifford Dowdey notes that the family did not employ the roman numeral suffixes, which historians have assigned.)
+(Biographer Clifford Dowdey notes that the family did not employ the roman numeral suffixes, which historians have assigned for clarity.)

-Benjamin V, in his youth, was "tall and powerfully built," with "features that were clearly defined, and a well-shaped mouth above a strong pointed chin."
+Benjamin V, was described in his youth as "tall and powerfully built," with "features that were clearly defined, with a well-shaped mouth above a strong pointed chin."
 He spent a year or two at the College of William & Mary.
-His brother Carter Henry became a leader in Cumberland County.
-Brother Nathaniel was elected to the House of Burgesses, then to the Virginia Senate.
-Brother Henry fought in the French and Indian War and brother Charles became a brigadier general in the Continental Army.
+His brother Carter Henry (1736–1793) became a leader in Cumberland County.
+Brother Nathaniel (1742–1782) was elected to the House of Burgesses, then to the Virginia Senate.
+Brother Henry (1736–1772) fought in the French and Indian War and later established Hunting Quarter Plantation in Sussex County, brother Charles (1740–1793) became a brigadier general in the Continental Army.